opentensor/bits/README.md

 ## BITs Lifecycle

-BITs pass through several stages before it becomes final:
+BITs pass through several stages before becoming final.
+The lifecycle varies by type:

+- **Core/Subtensor BITs:** Draft → Review → Last Call → Accepted → Final
+- **Interface/Networking BITs:** Draft → Review → Last Call → Accepted → Final
+- **Meta/Informational BITs:** Draft → Review → Final

+### Stages

 - **Draft:** The initial state of a BIT when submitted as a pull request.
 In this stage, the BIT is open for discussion and feedback.